ab0oo/mesh_persist/README.md

 n.b. you will need the postgresql dev package installed to build psycopg.
 On Debian/Ubuntu:
 `apt get install libpq-dev`

+To run in development mode, straight from the src tree, use `python3 -m src.main` from the root of the project.

 This project assumes you have a working Postgresql database set up on a reachable host, and have installed the PostGIS Spatial Reference addons.
 Begin by creating a pair of new users, mesh_ro and mesh_rw, and remember their passwords.
 ```